-The texture grabbing algorithm built-in into FaceBuilder for Blender is still in its early experimental stage.
+The texture extraction algorithm built-in into FaceBuilder for Blender is still in its early experimental stage.
 We decided to include it to give you a simple approach of getting something good enough to start from.

 It works using the views where you’ve pinned the model: projecting each pixel of the UV map to the photo according to the model position.

 Before you launch texture creating process, you can setup the texture resolution and the desired UV map on the top of the Texture panel.

 Texture panel.
 FaceBuilder has 4 different UV maps:

 Butterfly is aimed at reducing distortions with as few seams as possible.
 Our

 Legacy UV has even less distortions but there are many seams.